Home Run Baker: Early life

+Semiprofessional career

-Baker pitched for the local high school baseball team and worked as a clerk at a butcher shop and grocery store owned by relatives.
-He signed with a local semi-professional baseball team based in Ridgely, Maryland, in 1905, at the age of 19.
+Baker signed with a local semi-professional baseball team based in Ridgely, Maryland, in 1905, at the age of 19.
 The team, which was managed by Buck Herzog, paid him $5 per week ($ in current dollar terms) and covered his boarding costs.
 Herzog found that Baker could not pitch well, but that he could hit.
 Baker was unable to play the outfield well, but he was able to move into the infield as a third baseman for Ridgely.

 In 1906, Baker played for Sparrows Point Club in Baltimore, earning $15 per week ($ in current dollar terms).
 He received an offer to play for a team in the Class C Texas League in 1907, which he turned down.
 He instead signed with an independent team based in Cambridge, Maryland.

 Professional career

 Minor leagues

 A scout for the New York Giants of the National League noticed Baker while he was playing for Sparrows Point.
 They arranged for Baker to receive a tryout with the Baltimore Orioles of the Class A Eastern League late in the 1907 season.
 Playing in five games, Baker recorded two hits, both singles, in 15 at-bats.
 Orioles' manager Jack Dunn decided that Baker "could not hit", and Baker was released.

 In 1908, Baker began the season with the Reading Pretzels of the Class B Tri-State League.
 He had a .299 batting average in 119 games played, adding six home runs, 65 runs scored, and 23 stolen bases.